Light or Dark Flooring for a Home?

 If you’re not bothered by dust bunnies and are after a classic vintage look or a trendy room filled with character, dark wooden flooring will definitely help you achieve the effect.

-ABOVE: If you are unsure about whether to install light or dark flooring, look carefully at the rooms in your home.
+If you are unsure about whether to install light or dark flooring, look carefully at the rooms in your home.
 Both light and dark floors have their pros and cons.
 In this open plan living and dining space the light coloured furniture and walls stand out against the medium-dark floor.
+You can also use floor plan software free to visualize how such color combination will work for your particular room.

 When to choose light floors